crypto-org-chain/chain-docs/docs/wallets/cli.md

 $ chain-maind [command]
 ```

-There is also a help command available at
+There is also a `-h, --help` command available

 ```bash
 $ chain-maind -h